-- 1. No lighting is proposed for the Boyne Greenway as a whole, as it will likely be used during daylight hours.
-Existing lighting associated with the road corridor and existing amenity lands will be maintained.
-At locations where additional operational lighting is required for security and safety, it is proposed to install LED lights to avoid emission of UV light, with cowlings directed away from estuarine habitats.
-Lighting design will specify no light spillage outside of the boardwalk corridor, in line with Best Practice for bats and birds.
+The lighting design for the proposed development is detailed in the Outdoor Lighting Report (Sabre Electrical Services Ltd, 2022).
+At locations where additional operational lighting is required for security and safety, it is proposed to install LED lights to avoid emission of UV light, with cowlings directed away from sensitive features and habitats.
+Lighting design will specify no light spillage outside of the boardwalk corridor, in line with best practice for bats and birds.
 Low energy LED luminaires incorporating a solar power source and motion detectors will be specified.
-Furthermore, to minimise the requirement for lighting all access features, such as bollards and gates, shall have reflector strips in line with Best Practice guidance.
-Bird sensitive lighting, or no lighting, will be provided where birds forage within 50 metres of the Boyne Greenway to avoid any disturbance.
+Furthermore, to minimisethe requirement for lighting all access features, such as bollards and gates, shall have reflector strips in line with Best Practice guidance.
+Bird sensitive lighting, or no lighting, will be provided where birds forage within 50m of the Boyne Greenway to avoid any disturbance.
 However, the use of lighting will be subject to health and safety requirements.
-Bird sensitive lighting design will be required where the Boyne Greenway route passes over, adjacent or within 50 metres of mudflat habitat.
-Final lighting locations, if required, will be selected following consultation with the project Ecologist. - 2.
-To counteract impact from dogs, particularly, and avoid noise transfer to birds and other species, which may occur on the outward side of the Boyne Greenwayroute, the boardwalk barrier will be screened to half height (~600 mm) with full height (~1200 mm), an option in particularly sensitive locations.
-The screening will be provided by fixing boardwalk running boards to the fence posts. - 3.
-Signage supporting a code of conduct with respect to the maintenance of dogs on leashes at all times will be implemented.
-There is precedent for this on other Greenway projects.
+Bird sensitive lighting design will be required where the Boyne Greenway route passes over, adjacent or within 50m of mudflat habitat.